-An issue of growing concern to local mariculturists within the District is the current negative perception of wild Pacific oysters.
+An issue of growing concern to local mariculturists, within the District, is the impact of the settlement of wild Pacific oysters in particular to Marine Protected Areas within which commercial pacific oyster production businesses operate, and whether conservation measures within these sites will reduce or prohibit their production.
+They are also concerned that the public perception of pacific oyster as a sustainable food resource could change with the growing concern and evidence of the impact of the wild settlement.
 Pacific oysters were first grown in the UK in the 1890s (Humphreys et al., 2014).
 In 1960s the then Ministry of Agriculture, Food and Fisheries encouraged the development of Pacific oyster production to allow for diversification after the decline in native oyster populations.
 Pacific oysters are cultivated legally in the UK, but their wild counterparts are classified as an invasive non-native species.
 Legal instruments that apply to invasive non-natives such as the Pacific oyster include the Water Framework Directive, Habitats Directive, Marine Strategy Framework Directive, and the EU's Council Regulation concerning use of alien and locally absent species in aquaculture.
 None of this legislation prohibits mariculture of Pacific oyster, but tries to ensure its sustainable management, with the flexibility for authorities to take a locally-relevant risk-based approach to management.